isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 **Updates**

-- TARGET-ALL-P3 new versions of RNA-Seq data available.
+- TARGET-ALL-P3 new RNA-Seq data was released.
 - TARGET-CCSK new RNA-Seq data was released.
 - TARGET-OS new RNA-Seq data was released.